pramnora/bat/README.md

 **NOTE**: MS DOS batch file programs are easily identifiable from other programs because it uses a picture icon of 2 cog wheels on top.
 ## What are batch file programs used for?

+Basically, MS DOS Batch file programs allows one to control the underlying operating system in general.

-Batch file programs are create for multiple different uses...
+Batch file programs are created for multiple different uses...; according to the programmers own creative 'imagination'.

 1. Create files/delete files